Reviews You Can Rely On

 The Astral Brewer 2.0 performs on land and water.
 A cozy and adaptable construction makes it flexible enough to accommodate additional insulation layers for outdoor conditions.
 Of all the models tested, it is an all-terrain warrior.
 One staff member wore these on a 6-day rafting trip on the Colorado River and then hiked from the river to the rim of the Grand Canyon in them!
 The tread sticks well on uneven and technical terrain and offers the protection you'd expect from a top performer.
 The sole is responsive yet flexible, providing an excellent balance of sensitivity and protection.
 If you often go from the water to the land in your adventures, this is our top recommendation and one you must check out.

 While these shoes are excellent for most water-related activities, they aren't as warm as paddling booties with heavy insulation.
 On the slick, slippery ground, the smaller lugs wouldn't grip as well as other models tested, but they did well on rocky and sharp surfaces.
 Caveats aside, the Brewer 2.0 is still a favorite because its design works well in and out of the water.
-It scored very similarly to the Astral Loyak AC, which we highly recommend.
+It scored similarly to the Astral Loyak AC, which we highly recommend.
 If you prioritize traction above all else, check out the Astral Hiyak.
-Its traction was exceptional impressive, though it wasn't as comfortable as the Brewer or Loyak AC.
+Its traction was exceptionally impressive, though it wasn't as comfortable as the Brewer or Loyak AC.

 The Astral Brewer 2.0 offers a robust construction that makes it ideal for a wide variety of water sports, also gifting a nice aesthetic.